Androsh7/Windows_Toolkit/README.md

 # Feature List

 - TCP Transmitter/Receiver - These currently work but only allow one-way traffic (I.E: Transmitter can't show replies and Receiver can't send packets)
-  - [ ] allow for two-way communciation
+  - [ ] WIP - allow for two-way communciation
 - UDP Transmitter/Receiver - Similar to the TCP Transmitter/Receiver this currently only allows for one-way communication
-  - [ ] allow for two-way communciation
+  - [ ] WIP - allow for two-way communciation
 - TCP Scanner - TCP full-connect scanner that uses PS job to scan multiple ports at once
 - ICMP Scanner - ICMP ping sweep scanner that pings each specified host or a range of hosts one-by-one
-  - [ ] optimize with PS jobs to allow multiple simultaneous scans
+  - [ ] WIP - optimize with PS jobs to allow multiple simultaneous scans
 - Basic Shortcuts - The program currently has shortcuts for the following programs:
   - [X] mstsc.exe (Default RDP connector on windows)
   - [X] cmd.exe (user and admin)
   - [X] powershell.exe (user and admin)
   - [X] Enter-PSSession (user and admin)
-  - [ ] Different versions of powershell (I.E: 7.5)
+  - [ ] WIP - Different versions of powershell (I.E: 7.5)
 - Utilities
   - [X] SystemInfo.ps1 - a script that runs the "systeminfo" command and then opens up a notepad with the results
   - [X] Get_Strings.ps1 - a script that parses any file for valid ASCII strings of a specified length and then returns a notepad with the results
   - [X] Remote_Shell.ps1 - a script that provides a more advanced powershell remoting (as opposed to Enter-PSSession) with prefab commands and other integrated tools
-  - [ ] AD_Lookup.ps1 - This script is currently non-functional, eventually this will be integrated into the Domain_Computer_Query.html and Domain_User_Query.html pages to allow for queries done through the web form
+  - [ ] WIP - AD_Lookup.ps1 - This script is currently non-functional, eventually this will be integrated into the Domain_Computer_Query.html and Domain_User_Query.html pages to allow for queries done through the web form

 # Escaping Email and Web Filters